Red Bull maker says is target of blackmail

 The private company, whose products are especially popular with young people, is known for its elaborate marketing and association with extreme sports.

-It scored a coup last year when it sponsored daredevil Felix Baumgartner's record-breaking skydiver from the edge of space.
+It scored a coup last year when it sponsored daredevil Felix Baumgartner's record-breaking skydive from the edge of space.
 Its world champion Formula 1 motor racing team opens the season on Sunday.